Damini: Remakes

 Damini – Lightning was remade into Odia as Nari Nuhne Tu Narayani, starring Sidhanta Mohapatra and Rachana Banarjee, in Tamil as Priyanka, starring Revathi as the title character, in Telugu as Urmila, starring Suman and Malashri, and in Bangladesh as Sottyer Bijoy, starring Manna and Moushumi, directed by F.I.
 Manik.
+A Kannada remake titled Deepavali was announced in 1998 and was to be directed by D. Rajendra Babu starring Shiva Rajkumar, Ravichandran, Prakash Raj, and Prema, but was later dropped.

 The film was declared a blockbuster at box-office.
 The rights of the movie were owned by Shah Rukh Khan's Red Chillies Entertainment, which were transferred to Sunny Deol who plans to remake the film with his son Karan Deol.